-On May 24, 2017, the Orchestre Symphonique de Québec and its music director, Fabien Gabel, presented the North American premiere performance of Florent Schmitt’s Ronde burlesque, Opus 78, a work composed 90 years before (in 1927).
+On May 24, 2017, the Orchestre Symphonique de Québec and its music director, Fabien Gabel, presented the Canadian premiere performance of Florent Schmitt’s Ronde burlesque, Op.
+78, a work composed 90 years before (in 1927).

-Not only was it the first performance of this piece on the continent, it was also the first time most members of the orchestra had ever played any music by Florent Schmitt at all.
+Not only was it the first performance of this piece by the OSQ, it was also the first time most members of the orchestra had ever played any music by Florent Schmitt at all.

 It turned out to be a blockbuster performance of a sonic showpiece that is chockfull of interesting and inventive musical ideas – all encapsulated within a short 6+ minutes.